ksylvan/vpn-server/README.md

 based on your answers, will create a file `./inventory` and a set of variables in `./group_vars/all.yml`.

-You can also run `make clean` to remove these files and start over.
+You can also run `make reset` to remove these files and start over.

 ## References